What every teacher should know

 Reading 101: A Guide to Teaching Reading and Writing

-Fluency is the ability to read a text accurately, quickly, and with expression (also called prosody).
+Fluency is the ability to read a text with accuracy, automaticity, and prosody (expression) sufficient to enable comprehension.
 Fluency is a key skill to becoming a strong reader because it provides a bridge between word recognition and comprehension.

 Why fluency is important

 When fluent readers read silently, they recognize words automatically.
 They group words quickly to help them gain meaning from what they read.
 Fluent readers read aloud effortlessly and with expression — their reading sounds natural, as if they are speaking, an aspect of fluency that is termed prosody.
 Readers who have not yet developed fluency read slowly, word by word.
 Their oral reading is choppy and lacks prosody.

 Fluency is important for several reasons.
 First, fluent reading is a foundation for good reading comprehension.
 Because fluent readers do not have to concentrate on decoding words, they can focus their attention on what the text means.
 They can make connections between the ideas in the text and their background knowledge.